-I arrived in our lovely town in October 1952, probably yowling my head off, at the old West Suffolk hospital.
+I arrived in our lovely town in October 1952, probably yowling my head off, at the old West Suffolk Hospital, Bury St Edmunds.

 Several generations down the line, my families have lived here forever.
 I spent all my formative years in Bury, schooling and work.
 My family have had restaurants and sandwich shops in town.
 My father’s cousin had a fish shop behind what was Woolies.
 I spent happy days with my Grandparents: – learnt a lot through their stories of past Bury.